Learning Specialist Program

-Lauren Marziliano joined Sun Valley Community School in 2016 and currently serves as an Upper School Learning Specialist, provides support to the Middle School Learning Specialist Program, and is a member of the Diversity Council.
+Lauren Marziliano joined Sun Valley Community School in 2016 and currently serves as an Upper School Learning Specialist and is a member of the Diversity Council.

 Prior to joining the school, Lauren was a teacher and program coordinator for the Waskowitz Environmental Leadership & Service Program in Seattle, Washington.

 Lauren holds a BS in biology from Berry College, a MEd in natural sciences and science education from Western Washington University, and a teaching certificate from Pacific Lutheran University.

 Lauren was drawn to Sun Valley Community School by "the significant role of the Outdoor Program, the small class sizes, and the opportunity to use my years of teaching experience to work with students who have learning differences."

 In her work with students and faculty at the school, Lauren says, she is "always in awe of the passion and commitment of the faculty and staff," and she "loves the sense of humor and adventure that is encouraged in the student body."